Documenting the American South Logo

 • Abstract

-Frank Gilbert recalls his laboring life in and around Conover, NC.
+Frank Gilbert recalls his laboring life in and around Conover, North Carolina.
 Gilbert worked a variety of jobs in North Carolina industries and also taught and did odd jobs until settling into a sixteen-year stint as machine foreman at Conover Chair.
 Gilbert, who is joined at times by his wife during the interview, spends most of his time discussing his family background and work life.
-For its length, this is not a particularly rich interview, but it does offer some insights into rural, laboring life in western North Carolina and touches on some themes of interest to researchers: dealing with poverty during the Great Depression, the tenor of rural communities, narratives of laboring, and racial integration.
+This interview offers some insights into rural, laboring life in western North Carolina and touches on some themes of interest to researchers: dealing with poverty during the Great Depression, the tenor of rural communities, narratives of laboring, and racial integration.

 • Finding aid to the Southern Oral History Program Collection